isomerpages/pa-corp/_hari-raya-and-ramadan/Things You Might Not Know about Hari Raya Puasa.md

 daylight hours, focusing on spiritual growth and acts of charity.
 This period of self-discipline and empathy concludes with the celebration of Hari Raya Puasa.</p>
+<h3>Ramadan and Hari Raya Puasa in Singapore</h3>
+<p>Islamic Religious Council of Singapore (Muis), Ramadan commences on 12
+March 2024, and its conclusion will mark the arrival of Hari Raya Aidilfitri, also known as Hari Raya Puasa, on 10 April 2024.</p>
+<p></p>